Zeanog/3DEngine/README.md

 I've also been using this to tryout various ideas in C++ I've had, like a foreach loop.
 So some of the code is inefficient.
 But I hope somewhat clever.  :D

-I used Visual Studio 2019 for the IDE.

 9/14/2025:
 Added first pass at xAudio2 implementation.